 hearing is held in accordance with the provisions set forth in this Act

 regarding the provision of a hearing for the discipline of a licensee.

 (b) The Department has the authority and power to investigate any and all

 unlicensed activity.
-In addition to taking any other action provided under this Act, whenever the Department has reason to believe a person, association, partnership, corporation, or other legal entity has violated any provision of subsection (a) of this Section, the Department may issue a rule to show cause why an order to cease and desist should not be entered against that person, association, partnership, corporation, or other legal entity.
+In addition to taking any other action provided under this Act, whenever the Department has reason to believe a person has violated any provision of subsection (a) of this Section, the Department may issue a rule to show cause why an order to cease and desist should not be entered against that person.
 The rule shall clearly set forth the grounds relied upon by the Department and shall provide a period of 7 days from the date of the rule to file an answer to the satisfaction of the Department.
 Failure to answer to the satisfaction of the Department shall cause an order to cease and desist to be issued immediately.